Norman Spinrad: The Solarians

 The Solarians (1966), was Spinrad's first published novel.
-Unlike Spinrad's controversial later work, this novel is a mainstream space opera featuring space battles, faster-than-light spacedrives, and an alien enemy, the Duglaari.
-The plot of the novel concerns a fleet commander named Palmer who makes contact with a race called the Solarians, who emerge from isolation to help humanity in its long war against the Duglaari.
+Unlike Spinrad's controversial later work, this novel is a mainstream space opera featuring space battles, faster-than-light spacedrives, and an alien enemy of humanity, the Duglaari.
+The plot of the novel concerns a fleet commander named Palmer who makes contact with a self-isolated human clan, in possession of Earth, race called the Solarians, who emerge to help humanity in its long war against the Duglaari.
+Through subterfuge, the Solarians convince the computationally perfect Duglaari that Sol is a threat.
+The Duglaari attack our solar system, but are caught by a gambit where Sol is destroyed and the Duglaari diminished so that humanity remains.

 Bug Jack Barron

 Bug Jack Barron (1969), a pre-cyberpunk tale of a cynical, exploitative talk-show host who gradually uncovers a conspiracy concerning an immortality treatment and the methods used in that treatment, was serialised in the British magazine New Worlds during Michael Moorcock's editorship.
 With its explicit language and cynical attitude to politicians, it roused one British Member of Parliament's ire at the magazine's partial funding by the British Arts Council.

 The Iron Dream

 The Iron Dream (1972) is an alternate history novel, the bulk of which is the middle part consisting of a fictional fantasy classic entitled Lord of the Swastika, written by Adolf Hitler, who took up science fiction after failing as a politician.
 The first part explains that the deceased author Hitler was a sci-fi writer and that this novel was widely praised by fandom.
 The third part is a critical review of the novel and its aftermath.
 According to Spinrad, the book was banned for twenty-five years in Germany, but was finally exonerated after appeals.
 More accurately, the book was indexed by the Federal Department for Media Harmful to Young Persons, thus the sale of the book was permitted, but the public display of the book or its covers was prohibited, despite the fact that there were no swastikas on the cover of the first German edition.
 The Iron Dream won a Prix Tour-Apollo Award, and was nominated for an American Book Award.